MatthewDuddington/octet/octet/README.md

   (Thus, I apologise for the resultant mixed formatting in some modules!)

   - A few significant diverges however:
-  - Firsty, I drop opening code block braces onto new lines, except for simple, single line blocks.
+  - Firstly, I drop opening code block braces onto new lines, except for simple, single line blocks.
-  - Secondly, I add a space inside function decleration parameter brackets and in call argument brackets if there is more than one element.
+  - Secondly, I add a space inside function declaration parameter brackets and in call argument brackets if there is more than one element.
   - Finally, where I have multiple long parameters or arguments, I split these onto new lines.
-Seperating tokens go below the calling token.
-This gives an eyeline to follow and helps prevent the IDE from realigning things impropperly with the auto indent.
+Separating tokens go below the calling token.
+This gives an eyeline to follow and helps prevent the IDE from realigning things improperly with the auto indent.
-    Where paramaters or arguments are very short, or are fundementally related (such as an X, Y, Z position) and also short, they are kept on the same line.
+    Where parameters or arguments are very short, or are fundamentally related (such as an X, Y, Z position) and also short, they are kept on the same line.
-   - Rule #1 is apparently: readability and clarity above all other rules)
+   - Rule #1 is apparently: readability and clarity above all other rules.
-     Where I need to adhear to a house standard, retrospective auto formatting is possible before commits are merged)
+     Where I need to adhere to a house standard, retrospective auto formatting is possible before commits are merged)

 Gameplay: